A Guide for Winter Photography

 Living in New England, I am blessed with ample opportunities to shoot my favorite landscapes in all four seasons.
 Winter is my second favorite mainly because of its juxtaposition with the other three where the scenes overflow with color; winter instead, has a stark, minimalist look that provides an entirely different opportunity.
 In winter, the point of interest becomes much more important.

-Foreground and background elements that typically play a big roll in your composition often change radically or even disappear into a blank white canvas.
+Foreground and background elements that typically play a big role in your composition often change radically or even disappear into a blank white canvas.
 The upside is that many views that are obscured in the other seasons now present themselves.

 © David Long